pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg04/README.md

 The scene was interactive so you could move the position of the camera and change its angle.

-If you moved the camera inside the sphere you found out that there are another mirrors hidden inside.
+If you moved the camera inside the sphere you found out that there were another mirrors hidden inside.

 ![sphere-inside.png](files/sphere-inside.png "sphere-inside.png")